 Best Kids Desks of 2021

 The Amazon Basics Gaming desk is anything but basic, and we can't love it more than we do.
-This easy to assemble desk has a large work surface and an accessory for just about everything.
-While it says it is a gaming-centric desk, we think it is the right desk for almost any at-home learner of any age.
-It comes with a monitor stand, speaker shelves, headphone hook, tablet stand, and more.
-The legs are sturdy metal, and it stays level on multiple surfaces.
-We like that the top has enough space for a keyboard or laptop and there is still room left over for writing paper and an open school book, something not seen in most of the competition.
+This easy to assemble desk has the largest work surface in the group and includes an accessory for almost anything.
+While it is advertised as a gaming-centric desk, we think it is the right desk for almost any at-home learner of any age suitable for almost any purpose.
+This desk includes an attached monitor stand, speaker shelves, headphone hook, tablet stand, and more.
+The legs are sturdy metal, and it stays level on various surfaces.
+We like that the top has enough space for a keyboard or laptop and there is still room for writing paper and an open school book, something not seen in most of the competition.
+It also has a keyboard tray if you need more space and a power strip tray in the back for cord organization.

-This desk has no shelves for storage or drawers for smaller items like pencils.
-We'd love to see it with a pull-out keyboard tray, but think most kids can get by without it.
-It also takes almost an hour to assemble with one person in our tests, but the assembly wasn't difficult, and we'd rather something take longer than be harder.
-Overall, we think this is the best desk in the group hands down for most kids over the age of 7 or 8, and with a reasonable price tag and a long potential lifespan, we think parents will consider it a great buy.
+This desk doesn't have shelves or drawers for smaller items like pencils and erasers.
+We'd love to see it with a pull-out keyboard tray, but we think most kids can get by without it.
+It also takes almost an hour to assemble with one person in our tests (even on a second one), but the assembly wasn't difficult, and we'd rather something take longer than be harder.
+Overall, we think this is the best desk in the group, hands down for kids over the age of 7 or 8, and with a reasonable price tag and a long potential lifespan, we think parents will consider it a great buy.

 This desk is smaller, and we aren't convinced it is a good solution for teenagers as the manufacturer claims.
 The worktop is small, and it won't hold a laptop, book, and writing paper all at once, making it a poor solution for older kids who may need to write while in an online meeting.
 Also, the lid angle adjustment is weird and not easy for younger kids to use independently.
 We worry about potential pinching and other injuries if young children try to make changes without an adult.
 This desk is a good solution for younger children or those who need less space for schoolwork.
 Those with smaller homes will appreciate its smaller footprint; keep in mind the lifespan is probably shorter than the manufacturer claims.